 FIGHTING MENSTRUAL POVERTY IN KENYA

 Menstrual poverty is a global problem that affects women around the world.
-It has two dimensions.
+In Kenya, it has two dimensions.
 First - many women cannot afford to buy sanitary pads.
 Second - the sanitary pads are simply not there.

-Lack of hygiene products can make you feel deeply ashamed and embarrassed.
-Temporary poverty in developed countries is associated with a lower quality of life, low self-esteem and mental health problems.
+Lack of hygiene products can make you feel deeply ashamed and embarrassed

-Another important aspect is disposal.
-An average sanitary pad can take up to 700 years to decompose.
+Another important aspect is the correct disposal of pads.
+Conventional disposable sanitary pads are 90% plastic. ...
+If we consider the additional materials, such as packaging, plastic wings, adhesives and super absorbent gels (plastic) – each pad contains the equivalent of four plastic bags (about 2 grams of non-biodegradable plastic) An average sanitary pad can take up to 700 years to decompose.
 In Kenya, young girls bury dirty sanitary pads as there is no way to dispose of them properly.

 Sewing Together reached out to Polish fashion houses seeking for help.